Why Do People Get So Defensive?

 This can happen all too easily.
-In a few minutes defensiveness and criticism can escalate, and turn into contempt and and stonewalling.
+In a few minutes, defensiveness and criticism can escalate, and turn into contempt and stonewalling.
 That’s not good.

 You want to nip this pattern in the bud.
 If you don’t like your partner’s defensiveness, make sure that you’re not causing it by being critical.